Over the past decade, a grain-free diet for dogs has become all the rage for pet owners.

 |Beet pulp||Whole Vegetables and Fruits or fruit skins|

-Less than 5% dry matter fiber is recommended for adult dogs (4).
+Less than 5% dry matter fiber is typically recommended for adult dogs (4).
 Most commercial dog food diets are 1-2% fiber on a dry matter basis.

 3. Dogs are Not Wolves

 This is true, but the comparison is flawed.
 After a strong scientific inquiry into how similar dogs of today are to wolves, the answer is – not very similar.

 Yet pet owners often ask me, “wolves don't eat grains, so why should my dog?”

 Dogs are closer to indifferent omnivores, not true carnivores (5), and while wild dogs will hunt for fresh meat, they also get a large portion of their diet from scavenging.

 And 10,000 years of existing alongside humans is enough time to have the dog's digestive system to change and adapt to the new environment and diet, experts say.

 Think about this: a similar comparison would be that humans share a lot of common DNA with chimpanzees, as we are all primates.

 4. The Majority of Dogs Can Easily Digest Grains

-For example, if your pet has allergies, switching to a grain-free dog food diet may seem like the way to go (and sometimes, it is).
+For example, if your pet has allergies, like grain allergies, switching to a grain-free dog food diet may seem like the way to go (and sometimes, it is).

-Dogs can have itchy skin allergies to a variety of different substances, but dogs don't commonly suffer from gluten or grain intolerances or allergies.
+Dogs can have itchy skin allergies to various substances, but dogs don't commonly suffer from gluten or grain intolerances or allergies.
 It is not impossible – but very unlikely.

-If you think that your dog is suffering from a food allergy, please talk to your veterinarian.
-It may be better to try a novel protein (venison, kangaroo) diet or a hypoallergenic diet before cutting out the grains, and put your pooch through the elimination diet trial.
+Try a novel protein (venison, kangaroo) diet or a hypoallergenic diet before cutting out the grains, and put your pooch through the elimination diet trial.